JaDePat/Android-Plant-App/README.md

 # Android-Plant-App
-* This is our CS458 project.
-This is your all purpose plant management app!
+* This is our CS458 project, your all purpose plant management app!